Summer is just a few days away, and our regional grid is ready to handle the heat, so to speak.

 Every year, we plan for the summer by investing in infrastructure improvements to enhance the reliability and resiliency of our system.
 Investments we have made within the last year include completing a new 15-mile transmission line from the Sycamore Canyon Substation to the Penasquitos Substation in north-central San Diego and installing new equipment (an additional synchronous condenser) to help maintain voltage stability, as the regional grid integrates a growing amount of renewable energy.

 From an electric supply perspective, our region is well-positioned to meet customer demand with a mix of locally generated electricity and imported electricity.
-Should the grid experience strain due to high demand, we have in place for both residential and commercial customers.
+Should the grid experience strain due to high demand, we have robust conservation incentive programs in place for both residential and commercial customers.

 Our engineers have run various simulations to ensure our system is capable of meeting higher energy demand, even if unforeseen circumstances arise.